patrickbucher/sicp/diary.md

 I worked on exercise 2.10, but had an issue with the `mul-interval` procedure I typed in the other day; I obviously misplaced a parenthese in the `let` form, which could happen easily.
 (Clojure's `let` needs way less parentheses, which makes it easier to use.)
 After that was fixed, the exercise was easy.
+However, I don't now what to return if a division cannot be computed, so I resorted to `#f`.

 # 2022-09-15 (Th)